kubernetes/enhancements/keps/sig-scheduling/20190311-resource_bin_packing_priority_function.md

 ## Proposal

-The plan is to add resource_bin_packing  as optional priority function.
-Add another argument resources of `type map[v1.ResourceName]int64{}` .This would allow users who want to bin pack a resource to use the function by setting the argument resources which would require them to specify weights for bin packing.
+The plan is to add `resource_bin_packing`  as an optional priority function.
+Add another argument resources of type `map[v1.ResourceName]int64{}` .This would allow users who want to bin pack a resource to use the function by setting the argument resources which would require them to specify weights for bin packing.
 For example

 ```yaml
 "priorities": [